 Remove barriers to obsolescence management

-Today, Altium Designer has a unified library that includes parts, their electrical specifications, their footprint and other dimensional and life cycle information.
+Today, Altium has a unified that includes , their electrical specifications, their footprint and other dimensional and life cycle information.
 With integrated and unified knowledge of a part in one place, I and my partners can make decisions together without the need for ad hoc collection spreadsheets or weekly meetings.
 We all know if a part has been identified as obsolete or not for new design before we see each other in the hallways.

 If you want to know more about obsolescence management of electronic components via unified libraries, talk to an expert at Altium today.